mona-baharlou/scikitlearn_practice_churn_prediction/README.md

-# scikitlearn_practice_churn_prediction
+# Customer Churn Prediction

-This project is a machine learning pipeline that predicts customer churn based on the Telco Customer Churn Dataset
+This project is a machine learning pipeline that predicts customer churn based on the [Telco Customer Churn Dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).
+The model uses a combination of data preprocessing and a `RandomForestClassifier`, built using Scikit-learn's `Pipeline`.